shyamsundarc92/CSE570-DopplerEffect/README.md

 4) One click all tabs enable - MAY NOT NEED THIS (Per tab enable/disable provides flexibility)

-5) Tab refresh/move detect and fix extension icons for all cases (Added onUpdate listener but it is messing up the state machine - DEBUG)
+5) Tab refresh/move detect and fix extension icons for all cases - DONE

 6) Gesture Mapper - we don't consider dir = 0 (maybe check and add it if required). - ADDED DIR = 0

 7) Finally, map gestures to browser actions - DONE.
-Need to find action for repeated horziontal non-video movements - Ideal is to move between tabs.
+Need to find action for repeated horziontal non-video movements - Ideal is to move between tabs. - Actions added 5.
+3 more left.

 ------------